awadiop94/Introgression-species-definiton/README.md

 - Introgression detection between species

    ## Usage
-- Run scripts with Python 3 and R dependencies listed in 'requirements.txt.
+- Run scripts with Python 3 and R dependencies listed in scripts/README.md file.

   ## Citation
 - If you use this repository, please cite our work.